Wizards of climate myth

 Tom Harris, who has a master’s degree in mechanical engineering with specialties in thermodynamics and fluid dynamics, two disciplines most qualified to assess alleged extinction via environmental disaster, disagrees.

 For years, Tom was a global warming advocate until another professor showed him data that led him to question the narrative.
 Since then, Tom has worked hard to spread the truth that manmade global warming is a lie.

-In the rumble video interview, Tom presents real data on climate change, and proves that not only is manmade global warming a complete myth, but that actions being taken by governments around the world to save us all from this non-existent threat could in fact result in severe environmental repercussions.
+Using real data on climate change, Tom proves that not only is manmade global warming a complete myth, but that actions being taken by governments around the world to save us all from this non-existent threat could in fact result in severe environmental repercussions.

 Genesis of climate myth